tristanHessell/mess-around/README.md

 Its API is far more useful than `react-router` & v5 of `react-router` will be more similar to `reach/router` than `react-router`

 ## Why use `redux-saga`?
-`redux-saga` provides everything that `redux-thunk` does, in addition to the ability to cancel actions.
+`redux-saga` provides everything that `redux-thunk` does, in addition to the ability to cancel actions built-in.

 ## Why have you structured modals in the way you have?
 - See this[https://stackoverflow.com/questions/35623656/how-can-i-display-a-modal-dialog-in-redux-that-performs-asynchronous-actions/35641680]